One of the biggest questions that parents with college-bound children puzzle with is if their child has a chance for financial aid.

 Plug new numbers into the EFC calculator if a family’s financial situation changes due to such things as a divorce, separation, death, disability, job loss or the care of an elderly parent.

-If you’d like to dive much deeper into how to cut the cost of college, please sign up to be notified when I have more information about the next launch of my popular online course – The College Cost Lab.
-I’ll be launching my best class ever in late September of early October, 2017!
+If you’d like to dive much deeper into how to cut the cost of college, enroll today in my popular online course – The College Cost Lab.